Policy Learning with Observational Data: Lower Bounds

 Here, the fact that we focus on problems where the magnitude of the treatment effect scales as $1/\sqrt{n}$ is important, and closely mirrors the type of asymptotics used by \citet{hirano2009asymptotics}.
 If treatment effects decay faster than $1/\sqrt{n}$, then learning better-than-random policies is effectively impossible---but this does not matter, because of course all decision rules have regret decaying as $o(1/\sqrt{n})$ and so Theorem \ref{theo:main} is loose.
 Conversely, if treatment effects dominate the $1/\sqrt{n}$ scale, then in large samples it is all but obvious who should be treated and who should not, and it is possible to get regret bounds that decay at superefficient rates \citep{luedtke2017faster}, again making Theorem \ref{theo:main} loose.
 But if the treatment effects obey the $\Theta(1/\sqrt{n})$ scaling of \citet{hirano2009asymptotics}, then the problem of learning good policies is neither trivial nor impossible, and the value of using doubly robust policy evaluation for policy learning becomes apparent.

-Finally we note that not all other popular methods, e.g., inverse-propensity weighting as advocated by \citet{kitagawa2015should}, are asymptotically sharp in the above sense.
-Even when propensity scores are known, \citet{kitagawa2015should} assume that $\abs{Y_i} \leq M$ and $\eta \leq e(X_i) \leq 1 - \eta$, and then prove regret bounds that scale as $M/\eta$ instead of $\sqrt{S}$ in \eqref{eq:aabound}.
+Finally, we note that the bounds of \citet{kitagawa2015should} for inverse-propensity weighting are not asymptotically sharp in the above sense.
+Even when propensity scores are known, \citet{kitagawa2015should} assume that $\abs{Y_i} \leq M$ and $\eta \leq e(X_i) \leq 1 - \eta$, and then prove regret bounds that scale as \smash{$M/\eta \sqrt{\VC(\Pi)/n}$} instead of \smash{$\sqrt{S_{\pp}\VC(\Pi)/n}$} in \eqref{eq:aabound}.
 Now, the bound of \citet{kitagawa2015should} is of course sometimes sharp, e.g., it is optimal if all we know is that $\abs{Y_i} \leq M$ and $\eta \leq e(X_i) \leq 1 - \eta$, but it is not adaptively sharp for asymptotically ambiguous sequences of problems as in \eqref{eq:aa}.
-In particular, their bound can clearly exceed \eqref{eq:lb} by an arbitrarily large factor.\footnote{Using the techniques developed in this paper, we can sharpen the bounds of \citet{kitagawa2015should} and asymptotically replace $M/\eta$ by \smash{$\EE{Y_i^2/(e(X_i)(1 - e(X_i)))}^{1/2}$}.
+In particular, the ratio of the upper bound of \citet{kitagawa2015should} and the lower bound \eqref{eq:lb} scales as $M/(\eta \sqrt{S_{\pp}})$, and there exist sequences of type \eqref{eq:aa} where this ratio may be arbitrarily large.\footnote{Using the techniques developed in this paper, we can sharpen the bounds of \citet{kitagawa2015should} and asymptotically replace $M/\eta$ by \smash{$\EE{Y_i^2/(e(X_i)(1 - e(X_i)))}^{1/2}$}.
 However, even this improved bound may exceed \eqref{eq:lb} by an arbitrarily large factor.}